sfadiga/WaterRipple/README.md

 # Water Ripple

-## Animation of a water ripple effect over an selected image using Qt Widgets
+## Animation of a water ripple effect over a selectable image using Qt Widgets

 The idea and some of the code were copied from: http://agilerepose.weebly.com/water-ripple.html